 11. Riksgränsen (in Lapland)

 On the border between Sweden and Norway, way up north.
 Only 6 lifts but 29 slopes.
 Off-piste: “A lot.”
-Unusual season: end of February until end of May.
+Unusual season: end of February until end of May or later.
 You can go skiing in the midnight sun if you come late in the season – this is truly unique.